When people ask me what I do for a living I have many different answers depending on who I’m talking to and how much explanation I feel like giving.

 Quarter-life, post-university crisis

 My bank account, however, was not so keen on world domination.
-I’d come home from living in Canada, travelling the US for a few months after, and completing a full-time course to be admitted to the bar with a fair amount of debt.
-So I took a decently paid job in education for the New Zealand government and spent a year pinching pennies while still trying to have as many New Zealand adventures as possible.
+I had a fair amount of debt from living in Canada, travelling the US for a few months after, and completing a full-time course to be admitted to the bar that meant I couldn’t work.
+So I took a decently paid job in for the New Zealand government in the Ministry of Education and spent a year pinching pennies while still trying to have as many New Zealand adventures as possible.

 Moving to Scotland (the first time) and blogging again

 It was at this point I got back into blogging again.
-I’m not sure why, but 2012 seemed to be a popular time for starting a blog.
-Except I had no clue what I was doing so my friend and I started a free Blogspot blog to document our South East Asia travels and I started my own in anticipation of wanting to share my European experiences.
+I’m not sure why, but 2012 seemed to be a popular time to start a blog.
+Except I had no clue what I was doing so my friend and I started a free shared Blogspot blog to document our South East Asia travels and I started my own in anticipation of wanting to share my European experiences.
+Face palm.

-Turns out I had absolutely no clue what I was doing moving abroad when I wasn’t going with a program or to study and even though I’d saved a fair amount of money I hadn’t anticipated how much travelling through South East Asia for a few months followed by establishing myself in the UK and looking for a job for a few months would deplete my funds.
-I think the week I started a job and the week my bank account ran dry were fairly close.
+Turns out I had absolutely no clue what I was doing moving abroad when I wasn’t going with a program or to study.
+Even though I’d saved a fair amount of money I hadn’t anticipated how much travelling through South East Asia for a few months followed by establishing myself in the UK and looking for a job for another few months would deplete my funds.
+Let’s just say the week I started a job and the week my bank account ran dry were fairly close!

-The next two years were a whirlwind of travelling through Europe as much as my meager wages from an admin job and time off would allow me to.
-Luckily, I discovered the Skyscanner Everywhere option and mostly went wherever was cheapest, and definitely developed my love for travelling in off-season and winter in Europe!
-After every trip I religiously uploaded photos and a trip report to my little blog, sharing it on Facebook and feeling proud of myself when I looked at the number of people I could see reading it (really not that many…).
+The next two years were a whirlwind of travelling around Europe as much as my meager wages from an admin job and time off would allow me to.
+Luckily, I discovered the Skyscanner Everywhere option and mostly went wherever was cheapest.
+I developed my love for travelling in off-season and winter in Europe!
+After every trip I religiously uploaded photos and a trip report to my little blog, sharing it on Facebook and feeling proud of myself when I looked at the number of people I could see reading it (really not that many…hi Mum).

-I realise this is a long story, but I feel like it’s important to share the background part of how I came to a decision to start this website and how it fully developed!
-So now we’ll get to the actual starting stuff…
+Whew, I realise this is a long story, but I feel like it’s important to share the background part of how I came to a decision to start this website and how it fully developed!
+So now we’ll get to the actual starting blogging for reals stuff…

 Second adulting crisis